robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 ## Extensions

 This section contains several extension projects that build on top of our Tic-Tac-Toe code so far.
-Pick and choose the ones that you like the look of, and feel free to come up with your own, entirely new ones.
+Pick and choose the ones that you like the look of, and dream up your own, entirely new ones.
 Because these are extension projects, I'll be giving you far fewer tips and pointers.
-Instead, be your own guide and walk yourself through them using the techniques and strategies that we used to build our main Tic-Tac-Toe game.
+Instead, you should be your own guide and walk yourself through them using the techniques and strategies that we used to build our main Tic-Tac-Toe game.
 Start by breaking up the tasks into small pieces.
 Work on one piece at a time and run your code as often as you can.
-Don't be afraid of writing test code that you quickly throw away and don't be afraid of writing programs that only do 50, 25, or even 1 percent of what you want them to eventually be capable of.
+Don't be afraid of writing test code that you quickly throw away, and don't be afraid of writing programs that only do 50, 25, or even 1 percent of what you want them to eventually be capable of.

 Before starting work on the extensions, save a copy of your code.
 We're going to need it for the next section of the main project - "Making a perfect TicTacToe AI".
 You can save a copy by either duplicating the file, or using "`git`" to check out a new branch.
 Both approaches are totally fine, and don't feel bad if you haven't come across `git` before.